hazelcast/hazelcast-cpp-client/README.md

 ### 7.3.1.
 Handling Client Connection Failure

-While the client is trying to connect initially to one of the members in the `ClientNetworkConfig::getAddresses()`, all the members might not be available.
+While the client is trying to connect initially to one of the members in the `client_network_config::getAddresses()`, all the members might not be available.
 Instead of giving up, throwing an error and stopping the client, the client will retry as many as `connectionAttemptLimit` times.

 You can configure `connectionAttemptLimit` for the number of times you want the client to retry connecting.
 See the [Setting Connection Attempt Limit section](#55-setting-connection-attempt-limit).